 Why Does An Attorney Need Information About An Individual’s Asset To Prepare An Estate Plan For The Individual?

 - An estate planning attorney needs sufficient information about a client’s assets to develop and help implement an estate plan that will accomplish the client’s objectives.
 Relevant information about an asset includes information about the type or nature of the asset, the value of the asset, the form of ownership in which the asset is held and the beneficiary (if any) designated to receive it upon the client’s death.
 An attorney must have information about those features of a client’s assets to be able to provide effective advice about (1) the type(s) of estate planning document(s) that should be used, (2) the types of provisions that should be included in the document(s) and (3) the changes, if any, that should be made to the forms of ownership of assets and the designations of beneficiaries of assets.

 How Does A Person Execute A Valid Will In Virginia?

 - A person who makes a will is referred to as a “testator.”
 A will that is entirely in the handwriting of the testator is referred to as a “holographic” will.
 A holographic will signed by the testator does not require witnesses to be a valid will.

-For a will that is not holographic to be valid, the execution of the will must meet certain requirements.
-A non-holographic will must be signed or acknowledged by the testator in the presence of 2 competent witnesses who are present at the same time.
-In addition, the 2 witnesses must sign the will in the presence of the testator.
+- For a will that is not holographic to be valid, the execution of the will must meet certain requirements.
+A non-holographic will must be signed or acknowledged by the testator in the presence of two competent witnesses who are present at the same time.
+In addition, the two witnesses must sign the will in the presence of the testator.

 What Are The Requirements To Probate A Will In Virginia?